-- Its employment advertising and promotional efforts in these areas, including all finances dedicated to this purpose, in order to measure the efficacy of outreach to the aforementioned communities of disproportionate impact. - Mentoring, Educational and Training Opportunities - SCML will track and record: - The number, location (i.e., the specific local area of disproportionate impact), attendance, and subject matter of the industry-specific educational seminars/trainings it conducts on the topics of marijuana cultivation, marijuana product manufacturing, marijuana retailing, and marijuana business training; - The number of postings made in general publications circulating in local areas of disproportionate impact promoting these seminars/trainings, and will retain supporting documentation, including records of all finances dedicated to this purpose. - Supporting Positive Endeavors in Impacted Communities SCML will record the number, date, location, and attendance of each "cleanup" initiative that it hosts in order to record that it has hosted at least two initiatives per year, as well as the finances and cumulative employee hours dedicated to these clean-up events
+- The number of promotions for its employees from the diverse demographics listed above. - The number and subject matter of the trainings held and the number of individuals falling into the above-listed demographics in attendance. - Expanding Access to the Adult-Use Marijuana Industry SCML will track and record: - The number, location, attendance, and subject matter of the industry-specific educational seminars/trainings it conducts on the topics of marijuana cultivation, marijuana product manufacturing, marijuana retailing, and marijuana business training; - The number of postings made in diverse and general publications promoting these seminars/trainings and will retain supporting documentation, including records of all finances dedicated to this purpose.